Asexuality: Sexual orientation, mental health and cause

 The suggestion that asexuality is a sexual dysfunction is controversial among the asexual community.
 Those who identify as asexual usually prefer it to be recognized as a sexual orientation.
 Scholars who argue that asexuality is a sexual orientation may point to the existence of different sexual preferences.
 They and many asexual people believe that the lack of sexual attraction is valid enough to be categorized as a sexual orientation.
 The researchers argue that asexuals do not choose to have no sexual desire and generally start to find out their differences in sexual behaviors around adolescence.
 Because of these facts coming to light, it is reasoned that asexuality is more than a behavioral choice and is not something that can be cured like a disorder.
 There is also analysis on whether identifying as asexual is becoming more popular.

 Research on the etiology of sexual orientation when applied to asexuality has the definitional problem of sexual orientation not consistently being defined by researchers as including asexuality.
 While heterosexuality, homosexuality and bisexuality are usually, but not always, determined during the early years of preadolescent life, it is not known when asexuality is determined.
 "It is unclear whether these characteristics [viz., "lacking interest in or desire for sex"] are thought to be lifelong, or if they may be acquired."

-One criterion usually taken to be defining of a sexual orientation is that it is stable over time.
+One criterion usually taken to define a sexual orientation is that it is stable over time.
 In a 2016 analysis in the Archives of Sexual Behavior, Brotto et al. found "only weak support" for this criterion being met among asexual individuals.
 An analysis of data from the National Longitudinal Study of Adolescent to Adult Health by Stephen Cranney found that, of 14 individuals who reported no sexual attraction in the study's third wave (when subjects ranged in age from 18 to 26), only 3 continued to identify in this way at the fourth wave, six years later.
 However, Cranney notes that asexual identification in the third wave was still significant as a predictor of asexual identification in the subsequent wave.
 In a subsequent commentary, Cranney stated that the interpretation of this data was complicated by the absence of any "set quantitative standard for how long a sexual desire must last before it is considered stable or intrinsic enough to be considered an orientation".